poltanishq-hub/FizzBuzz/README.md

 2. Add the other person to your project.
 They can now clone your repository directly using the HTTPS URL as you did during the lab and also push changes.

+Change made in README.md from git for practising git pull
 3. Now, if one of you makes a local change and then pushes it, the other will need to do a `git pull` to get the changes.
 Of course, if you both make changes and try to push, there may be conflicting changes which need to be resolved.
 As mentioned earlier,